bcndev/bytecoin/README.md

 ## Building on Big-Endian platforms

-Currently it is impossible to run Bytecoin on any Big-Endian platform, due to lots of endianess-dependent code.
+Currently bytecoin does not work out of the box on any Big-Endian platform, due to some endianess-dependent code.
 This may be fixed in the future.
 If you wish to run on Big-Endian platform, please contact us.

 ## Building with parameters